Henri Petri

 Henri Willem Petri (5 April 1856 – 7 April 1914) was a Dutch violinist, music pedagogue, composer and arranger who spent his entire career in Germany.

 Life

 Born in Zeist, Petri came from a musical family.
-His father was oboist in the city orchestra of Utrecht; his cousin Willem Petri (1865-1950) was an organist, pianist and music pedagogue, and another cousin, Martinus Petri (1853-1924) was also a violinist and conductor.
+His father was an oboist in the city orchestra of Utrecht; his cousin Willem Petri (1865-1950) was an organist, pianist and music pedagogue, and another cousin, Martinus Petri (1853-1924), was also a violinist and conductor.
 He received his first violin lessons within the family, and after his father's death with the concertmaster Dahmen of the Utrechts Symfonie Orkest.
-From 1871 to 1874, he studied with Joseph Joachim at the Hochschule für Musik in Berlin and was singled out as one of his favorite pupils.
+From 1871 to 1874, he studied with Joseph Joachim at the Hochschule für Musik in Berlin and was singled out as one of his favourite pupils.
 Petri was one of the soloists at the celebrations for Joachim's 50th and 60th anniversaries as a performer in 1889 and 1899.